gVguy/vue-color-input/README.md

 ## Why

 ### Multi-format
 Forget about color conversions: vue-color-input does it for you.
-Unlike `<input type=color>` (which only understands hex) vue-color-input supports all commonly used color models, and by default __will output color in the same format that was passed as input__.
+Unlike `<input type="color">` (which only understands hex) vue-color-input supports all commonly used color models, and by default __will output color in the same format that was passed as input__.
 It also has support for alpha channel, unless you specifically disable it.

 ### Customizable
 HTML's native color input is annoying to style.
 Most likely you'll have to get tricky hiding the original input & binding click event to a presentable-looking div.
 But it only gets you halfway there cause the color picker popup window is still out of reach and it might look way different in different browsers.